 A couple of great examples are the stolen money that motivates all of Marion Crane's actions in Psycho, or the Heart of the Ocean in Titanic.
 These are known as "pure MacGuffins" because they follow Hitchcock's strict criteria: they must be incredibly important to the characters, but quite vague and meaningless to the story itself.

 However, George Lucas' interpretation of the plot device is slightly different.

 How About A Different MacGuffin Definition?

-To Lucas, a MacGuffin is still an object/prop that acts as a plot device, but it's just as important to the audience as it is to the characters.
-Things like the ring in The Lord of the Rings, the Horcruxes in the Harry Potter series, and the Ark of the Covenant in Raiders of the Lost Ark are great MacGuffin examples.
+To Lucas, it is still an object/prop that acts as a plot device, but it's just as important to the audience as it is to the characters.
+Things like the ring in The Lord of the Rings, the Horcruxes in the Harry Potter series, and the Ark of the Covenant in Raiders of the Lost Ark are great examples of Lucas' version.